DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

 ### Add a "New Item" entry form

 1. The Web API Service automatically generates OData endpoints required to create business objects.
-However, because the example application's security system is configured to disallow post creation for some users, it is beneficial to have a way to check a user's permissions before they can try to submit a post.
-To do this, implement a custom `CanCreate` endpoint.
+However, the example application's security system is configured to disallow post creation for some users.
+You want to check permissions before a user can try and submit a post.
+For this purpose, implement a custom `CanCreate` endpoint.

    _API/CustomEndPointController.cs_:
    ```cs